PiCake24/AutomatedSkinSizeConverter/README.md

 The program allows the user to set a default size (A size that gets applied to all skins) and also a different size for each skin.

-To do that you have to create a file in the 0PutSizeOptionsHere folder named after the champion.
+If you want to set different sizes you have to create a file in the 0PutSizeOptionsHere folder named after the champion.
 E.g.

 `ahri.txt`